 Skip to the main course: "Steamed" Chicken

 On this humid September day, the tour kept us hydrated.
-This drink reminded me our calamansi juice of the Philippines, but Bahamians use key limes, water and sugar cane.
+This drink reminded me our (Affiliate Link) Calamansi Juice of the Philippines, but Bahamians use key limes, water and sugar cane.

 Ingredients: coconut rum, pineapple juice and orange juice.
 Delicious!

 Supposedly, Max - the hotel mascot - loves cherries.

 Conch (pronounced "konk") is the national food of The Bahamas.

 We fed this skinny stray cat who looked like he appreciated any leftover conch.

 A hidden gem located above a jewelry store on the corner of Charlotte & Bay St. You simply walk into the jewelry store then walk up the stairs to enter the restaurant.